 YouTube is a great place to learn tips and tricks from seasoned Redbubble sellers.
 Skillshare is also a fantastic option.
 They have numerous classes about setting up your store.

-Grab a free trial to Skillshare to check out their Redbubble classes for free.
+Grab a discount to Skillshare to check out their Redbubble classes.

 Again, Redbubble can be worth it if you do the work and set yourself up for success.